jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

   sudo apt update

-I always do a full upgrade, you do not have to
+I always do a full upgrade (you do not have to)

 .. code-block:: python
   :emphasize-lines: 1